2600hz/monster-ui/docs/validation.md

+title: How to use the validation in your UI

 # Using validation in Monster-UI

 Validation in Monster-UI is done using the [jQuery Validation plugin][jquery_validation_plugin].
 Their documentation is very complete, and it is strongly advised that you take look at it to have a better understanding of how it works.